ARooBeeOO718/Elk-Stack-Project/README.md

 - Filebeat monitors log files or locations that you specify, collecting log events, and forwards them to either Elasticsearch or Logstash.
 It allows us to view successful or failed processes.

--Metricbeat collects metric information on each system, allowing us to view network I/O, CPU usage, and memory pressure.
+- Metricbeat collects metric information on each system, allowing us to view network I/O, CPU usage, and memory pressure.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: